Awesome pull up bar set if you wanna do you pull ups at home check it out here: http://amzn.to/2ijEuGm

 It is best to repeat this routine two to three times a week where your chest is not engaged in other work outs for the session.

-Incorporate the isometric.
+- Incorporate the isometric.
 Get on that pull up bar using a wide grip.
-Pull your self up about half way and hold for 10 seconds.
+Pull your self up about half way and hold for 10 seconds from a dead hang pull up.
 Repeat this five times in this workout.

 Once again perform this two to three times in your workout week.

-Once again bring in the isometric pull up.
+- Once again bring in the isometric pull up from a dead hang pull up.
 This time hold for 10 seconds then try to pull yourself up slowly and lower yourself slowly.
 Repeat five times.

 At this point the core should be strong enough to handle the pull up from the two weeks of planks.
 In week three we remove this as part of the workout in anticipation of the first pull ups to be performed in week four.
 Just to give your core some time to recuperate.